mojilala/API-GraphQL-Partnership/README.md

 We recommend downloading and installing the GraphiQL App.
 This is the same editor that the GraphQL Explorer uses.

 * Launch GraphiQL.
-* Click Edit HTTP Headers.
-* Add `x-api-key` header with `fCwSnMW0cR9BqTdrgWODZ1SdqWSmzAxA4NVu3Uho` value.
-* Enter https://api-partnerships.mojilala.net/v1_sandbox/graphql to GraphQL Endpoint box and select `GET` method.
+* Enter https://api-partnerships.mojilala.net/v1/graphql?api_key=fCwSnMW0cR9BqTdrgWODZ1SdqWSmzAxA4NVu3Uho to GraphQL Endpoint box and select `GET` method.

 ### Using curl or HTTP-speaking library